francelwebdev/francelwebdev/README.md

 I am Francel AMAMOO

-I'm a Ruby developer with over 5 years of practice, it's my favorite programming language and my first choice.
+I'm a Ruby developer with over 5 years of practice, Ruby is my favorite programming language and my first choice.
 Now I am learning and focusing on JavaScript and TypeScript as a second programming language.

 I am now able to do Fullstack and build mobile applications with: VueJS (Quasar Framework • Ionic Framework • Framework7) and able to build RESTful and GraphQL APIs with NodeJS (ExpressJS • FastifyJS • RestifyJS).